statwangz/MCube-tutorial/docs/source/index.rst

 is a unified framework for statistical identification of cell-type-specific spatially variable genes in spatial transcriptomic (ST) studies.

 In this tutorial website, we provide guidelines for using ``MCube`` along with real data analysis examples.
-The souce code for building the website can be found at https://github.com/statwangz/MCube-tutorial.
+The source code for building the website can be found at https://github.com/statwangz/MCube-tutorial.

 Contents
 ========